 The two most popular products that Pag gave to Croatia (and the rest of the world) are Pag cheese and Pag lace.
 Pag cheese is a Croatian type of hard cheese made out of sheep milk and it is among the most famous artisan cheeses found in markets both inside and outside Croatia.
 Pag lace, on the other hand, is a type of unique lacework originating from Pag and in 2009 it was added to UNESCO’s Intangible Cultural Heritage list.

 If you plan to visit Pag, this guide will provide all the information you might need about this island such as what to visit, where to go out, which beach suits you best and other useful information which will make it easier to plan your stay on Pag.

 Getting to Pag

 In case you are coming to Pag in a car, no worries because the island is connected with the mainland by a bridge on the southeastern part of the island.

 Ferry to Pag

 Pag has two ferry ports, one in Novalja and the other in Žigljen, on the other side of the island.
 Novalja port is suitable for those who will take the ferry from Rab or Rijeka while Žigljen port is the one from which ferries run to Prizna port, the Pag’s closest point to the mainland.

 Žigljen is an uninhabited place on Pag, located on the eastern part of the island and it serves as the main port on the island since it connects Pag with the mainland (Prizna port) by a car ferry.
 The route is operated by the Jadrolinija ferry company and the journey time is around 15 minutes.
 During the high season, there are 21 departures each day while in the low season there are only 12 departures daily.

-List of ferry routes to and from Žigljen:
+List of ferry routes and tickets to and from Žigljen:

 Car ferry: Žigljen (Pag) /Prizna (mainland)